Leiden-chemical-immunology/Glyco-PAINT-Java/doc/Functional Specifications.md

 <img src="Pictures/Installer.png" alt="Installer" style="zoom:33%;" />

-For an easy installation route, agree with the developers at Leiden LIC access to the OneDrive Glyco-PAINT distribution site.
-Download the installer file for Windows or macOS (typically a 600 MB size) to any folder on your computer (typically your Downloads folder) and double click on the downloaded file.
+For an easy installation process, agree with the developers at Leiden LIC access to the OneDrive Glyco-PAINT distribution site.
+Download the installer file for Windows or macOS (typically a 400 MB size file) to any folder on your computer (e.g. your Downloads folder) and double click on the downloaded file.

 The installer will create a directory Glyco-PAINT in the directory you have specified and will install the selected apps (Generate Squares, Viewer, Get Omero and Create Experiment).